nicolaschotard/stackyter/README.rst

                        installed in case it differs from the (first) path you gave to the --libs option.
-A default path for jupyterlab will be choose if not given. (default: None) --mysetup MYSETUP    Path to a setup file (at CC-IN2P3) that will be used to set up the working environment.
-Be sure that a Python installation with Jupyter (and jupyterlab) is available to make this work.
-The LSST stack won't be set up in this mode. 'vstack', 'libs', 'bins' and 'labpath' options will be ignored. (default: None)
+A default path for jupyterlab will be choose if not given. (default: None)

 Configuration file